MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/satellite.md

 1. Next, go to your Azure Key Vault.
 (This is where we'll store the values so that Power Automate can use them to call the Dataverse Web API.)

 ## Create secrets for the client ID and tenant ID you copied earlier

+   > [!IMPORTANT]
+   > NOTES: From April 2023 release and newer a Client Secret is NOT required.

 1. Inside the **Secrets** tab, select **Generate/Import**.
 1. Use a descriptive name for each secret.
 Here are a few examples.